-The Prado Epiphany was a mature formulation by Bosch, who must have become a master in 's-Hertogenbosch around 1475.11 Most of these elements,
+The Prado Epiphany was a mature formulation by Bosch, who must have become a master in 's-Hertogenbosch around 1475.11 Most of these elements, however, had already appeared in a simpler, smaller work, presumably an earlier Bosch composition, which has been known to scholars until now only from several copies and

-11 Pater Gerlach, "De bronnen voor het leven en het werk van Jeroen Bosch: Bronnen voor zijn werk," Hieronymus Bosch: Opstellen over leven en werk, ed.
-P. M. le Blanc (The Hague: SDU uitgeverij, 1988), 55-62; Jos Koldeweij, "Hieronymus Bosch and his City," in Hieronymus Bosch: The
+Pater Gerlach, "De bronnen voor het leven en het werk van Jeroen Bosch: Bronnen voor zijn werk," Hieronymus Bosch: Opstellen over leven en werk, ed.
+P. M. le Blanc (The Hague: SDU uitgeverij, 1988), 55-62; Jos Koldeweij, "Hieronymus Bosch and his City," in Hieronymus Bosch: The Complete Paintings and Drawings, eds.
+A. M. Koldeweij, Paul Vandenbroek, and Bernard Vermet (Rotterdam: Harry N. Abrams, 2001), 20-83, esp.
+53-56.